p-bartl/-deb_test2_1/README.md

 - database port: 5432 (default)
 - backend: Please refer to the SOLUTION-Sections within in the REQUIREMENTS.md file
-- All relevant models/services/handlers/spec file names end with the number '9'
+- All relevant models/services/handlers/spec file names and database table names end with the number '9'